 ‘Get up here now.’

 ‘I’m not arguing with you,’ snarled Horse.
 Truth be told he wasn’t far off being as scared as the kids.
 ‘Get in, or stay with what’s left of them.’

 At least they grew up fast over the border.
 In fact they grew up fast pretty much everywhere now they had to watch their parent’s backs so much.
-It didn’t stop half of them staying to watch their families get torn apart before they joined them on the wire as the drones finished the job.
+It didn’t stop half of them staying to watch their families get torn apart before they joined them on the wire though as the drones finished the job.
 As far as Horse was concerned that would have to do – he’d been paid already.

 By the time the first of the gambling conurb’s ruins appeared he was shaking too much to drive further.
 Most people had had discomfort and annoyance stripped from them, along with love and lust and pretty much anything else.
 But not Horse, empaths had learned to hide what they felt as the regime took shape.
 That was if you wanted to live.
 He popped the cap on another bottle of pills and poured a few into his mouth.
-The truck and its contents probably stood out like a sore thumb, but maybe the patrols sent to crush even the smallest flame of adrenaline were elsewhere.
+The truck and its contents probably stood out like a sore thumb, but maybe the patrols sent to crush even the smallest flame of emotion were elsewhere.

 ‘You OK in there?’
 Horse shouted over his shoulder before jumping down to check.
 When he pulled the door wide his cargo blinked in the sunlight, ‘Dame aqua senor, por favor,’ said a little boy at the front.

 ‘He needs water,’ The girl doing the translating was wide eyed and determined.
 ‘You’ll give it to us wont you?
 Our families wanted you to get us here safely.’

 The kid next to her burst into tears.